Jan Pauwel Gillemans the Elder

 Jan Pauwel Gillemans the Elder (Antwerp, 1618 - Antwerp, 1675) was a Flemish goldsmith and still life painter who is known for his fruit still lifes, flower pieces, vanitas still lifes and pronkstillevens.

 Life

-Jan Pauwel Gillemans the Elder was born in Antwerp as the son of Laureis and Clara van Baesel.
-His father was a goldsmith and a master of the Guild of Saint Luke of Antwerp.
+Jan Pauwel Gillemans the Elder was born in Antwerp as the son of Adriaen Gillemans (born 1592) and Anna Braeckman.
+His father was a goldsmith and painter and a master of the Guild of Saint Luke of Antwerp.
 Gillemans was also destined to become a goldsmith and was sent to a family member in Liège to be trained in this craft.
 While this training included drawing, the young Gillemans wished to become a painter and returned to Antwerp after a stay of 7 to 8 years in Liège.